 2) The fastest growing card over the last five years or so has been the 1914 Baltimore News Babe Ruth card.
 Call it a rookie.
 Call it a ‘pre-rookie’…it’s Babe’s first solo appearance on a piece of cardboard.
 If you don’t have a few hundred thousand dollars to buy one of the ten or so that might exist, try a 1933 Sanella Ruth.

 3) The 1952 Topps Mickey Mantle is not his rookie card.
 It’s his Topps rookie card.
 Still, it’s the one most people talk about.
 It’s part of the super challenging Topps debut set and it’s big.
 It’s a six figure card when in high grade.
 Five figures for a mediocre to low grade example.
 Prices have risen but you can still own a very respectable, graded example of the 1951 Bowman Mantle—his true rookie card mind you—for under $8,000.

-You can usually find one in a catalog auction and they usually show up on eBay, too (like these).
+You can usually find one in a catalog auction and occasionally on eBay, too.
 You’ll pay a few thousand for one—but your man cave’s coolness factor will be through the roof.

 5) Unless you’re a die-hard vintage collector from way back, you may not realize that Hank Aaron has two rookie cards.
 The 1954 Topps is the one everyone wants and the one that’ll cost you $3,000 and up for anything close to near mint.
 That year, however, Milwaukee-based Johnston Cookies produced a set of Braves cards and Aaron is in it.